galica9999/aws-cloud-formation-tiered-network-config/README.md

 <details><summary><h4 style="display:inline">DBInstanceClass</h4></summary>
 <p>
 This field is used to determine the class type to be used.
-This determine show much ram and cpu it will have on hand.
+This determine show much ram and CPU it will have on hand.

 ```json
 "DBInstanceClass": {